 • Coconut Oil is by far my favorite oil.
 It is delicious in cooking and baking.
 I use Anthony’s Coconut Oil, Nutiva Coconut Oil, and Trader Joe’s brand.
 You can easily find coconut oil at any local grocery store in the oils section.

-• Avocado Oil is light, and it has no apparent avocado flavor.
-There are many great brands, and you can find them at most grocery stores.
+• Avocado Oil is light and has no apparent avocado flavor.
+Many great brands are available, and they can be found at most grocery stores.

 • Olive Oil – Where do I start?
-Olive oil is one of those that often price does make a difference.
+Olive oil is one of those whose price often makes a difference.
 We have a local store that makes their olive oils in-house, and I buy them there.
 The Olive Bar (not an affiliate link!) does ship their oils if you want to check them out.
 They infuse flavors into their oils, too.
 There are dozens of flavors!

 • Butter and Vegan Butter – I always recommend unsalted butter, especially in my sweet recipes.
 I don’t use vegan butter myself, but many of my readers tell me they like Earth Balance and Country Crock brands.